claudiofahey/hsk-docs/phd/hsk.rst

 deployment outside of IT.

-This guide is intended to simplify Hadoop deployments by creating a shared storage model with EMC Isilon scale out NAS and using the industry leader in Enterprise Hadoop, Cloudera, reduce the time to deployment, and the cost of deployment leveraging Cloudera Manager tool’s that can automate Hadoop cluster deployments.
+This guide is intended to simplify Hadoop deployments by creating a shared storage model with EMC Isilon scale out NAS and Pivotal HD, reduce the time to deployment, and the cost of deployment leveraging tools that can automate Hadoop cluster deployments.

 Audience
 --------

-This document is intended for IT program managers, IT architects, Developers, and IT management to easily deploy Cloudera Hadoop with automation tools and leverage EMC Isilon for HDFS shared storage.
+This document is intended for IT program managers, IT architects, Developers, and IT management to easily deploy Hadoop with automation tools and leverage EMC Isilon for HDFS shared storage.
 It can be used by somebody who does not yet have an EMC Isilon cluster by downloading the free EMC Isilon OneFS Simulator which can be installed